riolly/create-t3-app/README.md

 &emsp; _Except you like to complicate things_

-Add the env for production & deploy
+Add the env for each environment & deploy

 Add your live url as next auth url on `.env`